lealceldeiro/gems/MasteringRegularExpressions/Chapter01/README.md

 **`\`** (backslash): *escape*.
 Used to "escape" all the normal metacharacters.
 When a metacharacter is escaped, it loses its special meaning and becomes a literal character.
   - Example: The metasequence to match an actual period is a period preceded by a backslash: `ega\.att\.com` will match `ega.att.com`.

+The pairing of `\` and selected non-metacharacters becomes a metasequence with an implementation-defined meaning (for example, `\<` often means “start of word”).

+The pairing of `\` and any other character defaults to simply matching the character (that is, the backslash is ignored).

 ---